hexammon/HexammonServer/README.md

 ##### JoinToRoom

-For join to some room, client need connect to its channel, e.g. `/wss/v1/rooms/<roomId>`.
+For join to some room, client need open connection to its channel, e.g. `/wss/v1/rooms/<roomId>`.

 #### Server messages: